djalbat/reaction/README.md

 For clarity.
 The code base is tiny compared to React but React's core functionality is nonetheless implemented faithfully, as far as it goes.
 It led to a greater appreciation of React.
 There is also [Inference](https://github.com/djalbat/Inference) to go hand in hand with Reaction, although you may find the `useEffects()` hook just as useful.

-If you like Reaction you might like [Reaction with Style](https://github.com/djalbat/reaction-with-style) and you should also look at [Raction Hooks](https://github.com/djalbat/reaction-hooks).
+If you like Reaction then you might like [Reaction with Style](https://github.com/djalbat/reaction-with-style) and you should also now look at [Reaction Hooks](https://github.com/djalbat/reaction-hooks).

 ## Installation